informix/informix-dockerhub-readme/14.10.FC1/informix-innovator-c.md

 ### 3. Follow the rest of the steps from OPTION 1 for a Custom System

+### 4. Notes to understand when creating a self contained system.

+* There is a default environment script at /usr/local/bin/informix_inf.env.
+* For Data storage it is important to understand the /opt/ibm/data is a mounted volume.
+That could be bind mount, anonymous volume or named volume.
+* If you want to store data inside the container, make a directory /opt/ibm/localdata and store files and chunks here.

 ## 9 - Example docker run commands:

 * Default run command with no additional options.
 This method stores the Informix dbspaces in an unnamed volume.